ada-ros/ada4ros2/README.md

     - SRCDIR (same as above)
     - GPRFILE: GPR library project which will be built and installed in the Ada environment.

-- `ada_export_package()`
-    - Similar to `ament_package`, must be called last to ensure Ada environment settings are propagated.

 - `ada_import_msgs(PKG_NAME)`
     - Force the generation of the Ada specification files corresponding to messages and services in PKG_NAME.
 They are made available through a GPR project of name `ros2_typesupport_PKG_NAME.gpr`
-    - Note that if rclada is already installed in your workspace, any new .msg or .srv files will be automatically processed in their corresponding packages
+    - Note that if rclada is already installed in your workspace, any new .msg or .srv files will be automatically processed in their corresponding packages, so this call should not be necessary.

 - `ada_import_c_libraries(ARGN)`
     - ARGN is a list of library files (*.so, *.a) that will be made available to the Ada environment as `clib_*` GPR project files.
+(E.g., for `libgsl.a` you obtain `clib_gsl.gpr`.)

-- `ada_generate_binding(TARGET SRCDIR GPRFILE INCLUDE)` generates a supporting low-level Ada binding for the given C header files, with `g++ -fdump-ada-spec`, that is integrated in a high-level Ada project:
+- `ada_generate_binding(TARGET SRCDIR GPRFILE INCLUDE)` generates a supporting low-level Ada binding for the given C header files, with `g++ -fdump-ada-spec`, that is integrated in a high-level Ada project.
+The project must provide a `gen` folder in which autogenerated sources will be placed before compilation.
+Check the [rclada's RCL project](https://github.com/ada-ros/rclada/tree/master/gpr_rcl) for an example.
     - TARGET (as above)
     - SRCDIR (as above), contains the high-level Ada project.
     - GPRFILE (as above)
-    - INCLUDE: semicolon-separated list of C headers
+    - INCLUDE: semicolon-separated list of C headers whose Ada specs will be autogenerated.

-[colcon](http://colcon.readthedocs.io/en/released/) is being deployed into ROS2, and the ada4ros2 project is awaiting for the first ROS2 version that includes it in its official documentation (see pull request [#168](https://github.com/ros2/design/pull/168)) to migrate any necessary facilities.

 ## Using the rclada ROS2 Client Library binding.